-To throw when the constructor of an ImmortalPhysicalMemory16, LTPhysicalMemory17, or VTPhysicalMemory18 is given an invalid size or when a memory access generated by a raw memory accessor instance (See RawMemory19.) would cause access to an invalid address.
+To throw when the constructor of an ImmortalPhysicalMemory16, LTPhysicalMemory17, or VTPhysicalMemory18 is given an invalid size or when a memory access generated by a raw memory accessor instance (See javax.realtime.device.RawMemory19.) would cause access to an invalid address.